RIAPS/riaps-integration/README.md

 -----------------------

-## Developing the Base RIAPS SD Card Image
+## Developing the Base RIAPS Node SD Card Images

-The instructions and scripts provided were used to develop the base RIAPS SD Card image.
-This base image is used when setting up a RIAPS Node using a TI Beaglebone Black board.
+The instructions and scripts provided were used to develop the base RIAPS SD Card images.
+These base images are used when setting up a RIAPS Node.
 The SD card image includes basic third party packages and configures the environment for the RIAPS platform.
 The intent is to provide a base image that is only periodically updated and to reduce the time necessary for application developers to create RIAPS nodes.
-Instructions for creating this image is located in [Base RIAPS SD Card Image Creation Page](bbb-creation-files/README.md).
+Instructions for creating this image is located in [Base RIAPS SD Card Image Creation Page](riaps-node-creation/README.md).

 ## Developing the Preloaded RIAPS Development Virtual Machine